ooKronos55/Foodie/README.md

 A delivery Flutter application, where the module is public, that is, the one that a customer observes to buy a product or service from a company.

+#### NOTE
+Keep an eye out for this readme as it will be updated progressively.

 ## Getting Started

 Purpose of this app are: